ulthiel/JuLie.jl/docs/src/index.md

 ### Programming guidelines

-1. Check out the [Julia Documentation](https://docs.julialang.org/en/v1/), especially the [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/) and the [Performance Guide](https://docs.julialang.org/en/v1/manual/performance-tips/).
+1. Have a look at the file ```src/quantum_numbers.jl``` to see how the stuff works and how I want code to look like.
 1. Check out the section on basic algebraic structures above.
 In particular, we use ```fmpz``` for big integers and whatever we can use from AbstractAlgebra and Nemo.
 1. I am collecting all the global imports from other packages in the main file ```JuLie.jl```.
 If you need more imports, then first put them *not* here but in the file you are working on.
 When you're finished we can move the imports you need to the main file.
-1. Have a look at the file ```src/partitions.jl``` to see how the stuff works and how I want code to look like.
-1. You can use unicode characters in the code—I find it cleaner to write λ instead of "lambda".
-The [LaTex-like abbreviations](https://docs.julialang.org/en/v1/manual/unicode-input/) can be used in, e.g., the [Atom](https://atom.io) editor.
 1. We use *one hard* Tab for indentation.
 1. Everything has to be well-documented, algorithms and papers have to be properly referenced.
 You can build the documentation locally with ```julia make.jl local``` in the directory ```docs```.
+1. To express mathematics, we use unicode characters in the documentation.
+The [LaTex-like abbreviations](https://docs.julialang.org/en/v1/manual/unicode-input/) for unicode characters can be used in, e.g., the [Atom](https://atom.io) editor.
+For more complicated mathematics, we use LaTeX (but even in LaTeX environments we use unicode characters wherever possible to increase readability in the terminal).
+1. For every function you implement, there has to be a reasonable test in ```test/runtests.jl```.
+Try to find computed examples in publications or which follow from general theory etc. You can run the complete unit test with ```Pkg.test("JuLie")```.
+1. Check out the [Julia Documentation](https://docs.julialang.org/en/v1/), especially the [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/) and the [Performance Guide](https://docs.julialang.org/en/v1/manual/performance-tips/).
 1. If your implementation is not more efficient than those in other computer algebra systems then it's not good enough.
 (Don't take this too seriously, but at least try.
 I prefer to have a not incredibly fast algorithm than no algorithm at all.)
-1. For every function you implement, there has to be a reasonable test in ```test/runtests.jl```.
-Try to find computed examples in publications or which follow from general theory etc. You can run the complete unit test with ```Pkg.test("JuLie")```.

 ## Acknowledgments